cocos/cocos-docs/en/scripting/load-assets.md

 - How to load remote assets or device files
 - Assets dependencies and how to release assets

-> **Attention**:
-> Starting from 1.10, Cocos Creator refactored all `RawAsset` into `Asset`, and the usage is more unified than before.
-This document is for the latest version only, and if you are using an older version of Creator, check the [older version of the document](https://github.com/cocos-creator/creator-docs/blob/8e6e4d7ef644390ec40d6cc5d30d8f1e96e46855/en/scripting/load-assets.md) please.

 ## Declaration of asset properties

 In Creator, all types inherited from `cc.Asset` are collectively called assets, such as `cc.Texture2D`, `cc.SpriteFrame`, `cc.AnimationClip`, `cc.Prefab` and so on.
 Their loading is uniform and automatic.
 Assets that rely on each other can be preloaded automatically.